The California Legislature may seem daunting, but armed with a

-But legislators need to hear from you too!
-It’s important for legislators to hear your first-hand experience at work.
+Legislators need to hear from you!
+It’s important for them to hear about your first-hand experiences at work.
 Your testimony may be key to a bill’s success.
-CFT encourages members to meet with legislators in their district offices, and the union also hosts Lobby Days at the State Capitol.
+The resources here provide the information you need to succeed in personal visits with your legislators and letter writing.

-How to Lobby Successfully In Person
+How to Lobby Successfully at the Capitol and at Home

 We encourage you to meet with legislators during our union-sponsored Lobby Days at the State Capitol and in their district offices.
 Learn the basic protocol quickly with these concise tip sheets prepared by the CFT Legislative Department.

 Know the Legislative Calendar

 Legislative Calendar and Deadlines prepared by the California Assembly.

 Find daily updates from the state Assembly, committee hearing schedules, and get to know California’s 80 assemblymembers,

 Find daily Senate updates, committee hearing schedules, and get to know California’s 40 senators.

 The Legislative Process, A Citizen’s Guide to Participation is prepared by the California Senate.
 Learn how legislative bills get named, how to decode bill prefixes, how the committees of the Legislature work, and so much more.